Metagenomic Analysis using Phylogenetic Placement -- A Review of the First Decade: Phylogenetic Placement

 A central promise of placement on very large trees is to simplify the curation and engineering tasks involved in creating a reference tree, as here a typical challenge is to decide which taxa to include in the tree.
 If placement can instead be performed on a tree encompassing an entire database, the curation challenge is circumvented.
 However, as another common issue with reference tree generation is the inclusion of overly similar reference sequences resulting in unclear or fuzzy placement signal, divide-and-conquer placement approaches may not be sufficient on their own.

-Lastly, \toolname{PEWO} is a extensible testing framework specifically aimed at benchmarking and comparing different phylogenetic placement softwares \citep{Linard2020}.
-It includes a wide range of datasets and thus provides an important resource for identifying which placement tool is best suited for specific use-cases by evaluating the accuracy of existing tools, given some dataset.
-The usefulness of a comprehensive and standardized testing framework cannot be emphasized enough, as it substantially facilitates further advancement in the field and the development of novel methods.
+\paragraph{Evaluation of Placement Tools} Lastly, \toolname{PEWO} is an extensible testing framework specifically aimed at benchmarking and comparing different phylogenetic placement softwares \citep{Linard2020}.
+It includes a wide range of datasets and thus provides an important resource for identifying which placement tool is best suited for specific use-cases by evaluating the accuracy of existing tools, given some dataset. \toolname{PEWO} does so using a pruning-based evaluation procedure, where a subset of leaves is removed from a reference tree.
+This subset of sequences is subsequently used as input QSs for placement.
+The accuracy of a placement is calculated as the number of nodes between the best placement location, and the original location of the QS on the reference tree (called the node distance).
+This basic approach is used for evaluation in most publications that introduce new placement approaches.
+Note that the node distance measures two sources of error: error introduced by the placement algorithm, and error introduced by the pruning of the reference tree.
+In contrast to this, the ``delta error'' used in the evaluation of \toolname{APPLES} measures the additional error introduced through placement, in addition to the error introduced by the process of altering the reference tree through pruning \citep{Balaban2019}.
+This new metric is however not yet included in the \toolname{PEWO} workflow.
+Nevertheless, the usefulness of a comprehensive and standardized testing framework cannot be emphasized enough, as it substantially facilitates further advancement and standardization in the field and the development of novel methods.